 One of the key factors in deciding which temples to visit will be geographical location.
 Whilst Bali is not a huge island, its hilly and winding roads can make relatively short distances fairly long journeys.

-Based on this, I have only visited temples within an hour or two driving from the airport and two of these have really stood out as totally spectacular – Uluwatu and Tirta Empeh – and for very different reasons.
+Based on this, I have only visited temples within an hour or two driving from the airport in Denpasar.
+Two of these temples have really stood out as totally spectacular – Uluwatu Temple and Tirta Empul Temple – and for very different reasons.
+So read on to find out why I found these to be the best temples in Bali.

 Its location is what makes this revered temple so special.
-Perched high above the famous cliffs of Uluwatu, the views are incredible and the waves crash against the foot of the cliffs.
+Perched high above the famous cliffs of Uluwatu, the views are incredible and the waves crash against the cliffside.

-The temple complex is extensive and worship activities happen regularly here.
+The temple complex at Uluwatu is extensive and worship activities happen regularly here.
 Beware though – there is a resident monkey population who are rather overzealous in their greetings.
 Watch your stuff!

 It is reasonably close to Ubud and can be easily included on a day’s sightseeing around the area.